Detroit VAMC - Residency in Ocular Disease

 (231) 591-2394 - fax

-Stipends and Expenses: The resident will receive $29,000 plus location stipend for the year in training.
+Stipends and Expenses: The resident will receive $32,500 plus location stipend for the year in training.
+The stipend is not contingent on productivity of the resident.
 The resident is entitled to 13 days of Annual Leave and 13 days of Sick Leave for the duration of the residency program.
 Authorized absence can be granted for educational purposes (conferences, etc.).
 In addition, benefits include federal health, life and professional liability insurance.

 Scope of the Residency: Roughly 30% of patients entering the optometry clinics require routine care for their eyes.
 The remaining 70% present with a wide array of ocular disease states running the gamut from commonly encountered conditions such as diabetes and glaucoma to less common conditions including sickle cell retinopathy and intraocular tumors.
 Over the course of the resident’s year of training it is expected that he/she will encounter most of the eye conditions studied while in optometry school.